Different Forms of Art

 Cinema

-Cinema Art
+Cinema as a Form of Art

 Cinema is the art and industry of creating moving images involving visual and auditory elements.
 It combines various artistic and technical elements to convey narratives, emotions, and ideas to an audience.
 Cinema has a significant impact on culture and society.